 Savvy investors should consider adopting my Buy Utility, Rent Luxury (BURL) Strategy to potentially improve their real estate investment returns.
 There may be some narrowing of valuations over the longer term thanks to technology and migration shifts.

 If you punch in the average income of $73,573 into an income tax calculator, you will see that the marginal federal tax rate is 22% and the effective tax rate is 12.89%.

 Given the maximum taxable amount for FICA is $132,900 for 2019, the average income earning household pays the full 7.65% FICA amount.

 If the average household lives in one of the seven no state income tax states, then their total effective tax rate is 20.54% (Federal + FICA).

-If the average American household lives in a high income tax state such as California, they would pay an estimated 25.55% effective tax rate, or $18,800 in taxes on their average $73,573 income.
+On the other hand, if the average American household lives in a high income tax state such as California, they would pay an estimated 25.55% effective tax rate.
+This equates to $18,800 in taxes on their average $73,573 income.

 If you want to exclude FICA from the effective tax rate calculation given it is included in Spending, then the effective tax rate ranges from 12.89% – 17.90%.

 Tax is likely your largest ongoing liability, especially if most of your income comes from W2 wages.
 Instead, think about earning investment income that is often taxed at a lower rate.